Kaushal28/SNOW-File-Comparator/README.md

 Compares files from different branches and spits out deleted files

 # How to install?
-Run following command in terminal to install SNOW Comparator (snowcomp) module `pip install snowcomp`
+Run following command in terminal to install SNOW Comparator (snowcomp) module:

+`pip install snowcomp`

 # How to use?